gsemakin/FormComponent/README.md

 ```

-:red_circle: `addDependency(data)` Add dependency for a fieldset to be shown/hidden
+:red_circle: `addDependency(data)` Shows/hides fieldset depending on a made choice in checkbox or
-To show/hide relevant options in SELECT field, which is dependable of checked checboxes
+     SELECT field ('Yes' AND 'on' are default values)

 ```javascript